What am I Practicing to Become?

 No one who abides in him keeps on sinning; no one who keeps on sinning has either seen him or known him.
 Whoever makes a practice of sinning is of the devil, for the devil has been sinning from the beginning.
 The reason the Son of God appeared was to destroy the works of the devil.
 No one born of God makes a practice of sinning, for God’s seed abides in him, and he cannot keep on sinning because he has been born of God.
 By this it is evident who are the children of God, and who are the children of the devil: whoever does not practice righteousness is not of God, nor is the one who does not love his brother.”
 (1 John 3:6, 8-10 ESV).

-Speaking of imitation, I listened to an old great sermon last month by our late pastor Barry Keldie.
-It was entitled “Breadth, Width, Height & Depth.”
-I don’t think you can find it online anymore, I had an old downloaded copy I kept otherwise I would link to it.
-From this sermon, I copied down my favorite quotes that really speak to the heart of the point I am trying to make about the importance of who we imitate by what we practice.
+In a sermon by Barry Keldie entitled “Breadth, Width, Height & Depth,” I copied down my favorite quotes that really speak to the heart of the point I am trying to make about the importance of who we imitate by what we practice:

 We are built to imitate.
 If we don’t place ourselves in front of God, we will imitate that which we are in front of.
 Your boss at work, friends that you look up to.
 You will imitate what you are in front of.”